Cricket in Bangladesh

 Cricket is the most popular dry season sport in Bangladesh.
 It is played nationwide through the months of November to May.
-Governance of the sport is the responsibility of the Bangladesh Cricket Board (BCB), established in 1972.
+Governance of the sport is the responsibility of the Bangladesh Cricket Board (BCB), which was established in 1972.

 Bangladesh is a full member of the International Cricket Council (ICC) and the Asian Cricket Council.
 Full ICC membership was achieved in 2000 and the Bangladesh men's team played its inaugural Test match that year.
 The national team is known as the "Tigers" – after the Royal Bengal Tiger.
 The women's national team has played top-level international cricket since 2014.

 Bangladesh has three nationwide domestic competitions.
 The most lucrative is the Bangladesh Premier League (BPL), a Twenty20 tournament played in January and February which attracts international players from other countries.
 There are two first-class championships: the National Cricket League, played by teams representing the country's administrative divisions; and the Bangladesh Cricket League, played by zonal teams.

 History

 Cricket was introduced to Bengal by the British in the eighteenth century.
 Following Partition and the creation of East Pakistan, both first-class and Test cricket were played there during the 1950s and 1960s.
 The sport continued to be popular after independence, especially in Dhaka, but the country lost first-class status and had to establish itself in international competition as an Associate Member of the International Cricket Council (ICC).

 Progress was made in the 1990s.
 The Bangladesh men's team won the 1997 ICC Trophy and made a good showing at the 1999 Cricket World Cup.
-In the 1999–2000 season, the Bangladesh Cricket Board (BCB) was formally established and, in preparation for full membership of the ICC, created the National Cricket League (NCL).
+Beginning in 1994, Bangladesh Cricket Board (BCB) in preparation for full membership of the ICC, began instituting multi-day matches in domestic tournaments starting with the 1993-94 National Cricket Championship (with the semi-finals and final being two-day matches each of a single innings per team 60 and 80 overs respectively) and then continuing again (after a return to the traditional one day formats in 1995 and 1996) for the 1997, 1998/99 and 1999 National Cricket Championships with teams playing multiple innings over 3 days for the semi-finals and 4 days for the final.
+Also only for the 1998/99 season of Dhaka Premier Division Cricket League the BCB introduced two-day matches of 80 overs per side.
+In the 1999–2000 season, the Bangladesh Cricket Board (BCB) in the final push for full membership, created the National Cricket League (NCL).
 In November 2000, Bangladesh played their inaugural Test match against India at the Bangabandhu National Stadium in Dhaka.
 The NCL was granted first-class status ahead of the 2000–01 season.